EnergyStar® Challenge for Industry

 Awards from the Portland Cement Association

-In April 2012, our Roanoke Cement plant and our Castle Hayne, North Carolina terminal were honored by the PCA for excellence in two areas: environmental outreach and terminal safety.
+Our Roanoke Cement plant and our Castle Hayne, North Carolina terminal have been honored by the PCA for excellence in several areas, including Environmental Outreach and Terminal Safety.
 The Outreach Category credits activities that enhance community, employee and government relations.
 This recognition is presented to individual cement facilities that exemplify the spirit of continuous environmental improvement and support this commitment with action.
-Included among the many achievements and initiatives noted for our Troutville plant was a fifth consecutive Energy Star® award, the 2011 Virginia Statewide Mineral Mining Reclamation Award, the on-site mitigation plan and quarry expansion, participation in Habitat for Humanity, the American Cancer Society’s Relay for Life and the Second Annual Fishing Day, held at the new fishing dock.
+Included among the many achievements and initiatives noted for our Troutville plant was a fifth consecutive Energy Star® award, the Virginia Statewide Mineral Mining Reclamation Award, the on-site mitigation plan and quarry expansion, participation in Habitat for Humanity, the American Cancer Society’s Relay for Life and the Second Annual Fishing Day, held at the new fishing dock.

-The Terminal Safety Award was presented by the PCA to honor our Castle Hayne, NC terminal for its exemplary safety record.
-The Castle Hayne terminal has not had a lost time accident in 15 years and, in fact, was honored last fall by North Carolina Department of Labor Commissioner, Cherie Berry.
-She presented the Safety and Health Achievement Recognition Program (SHARP) “flag” to the terminal for ongoing, effective workplace safety and health management systems.
+Our Castle Hayne, NC terminal has received the Terminal Safety Award, presented by the PCA to honor for its exemplary safety record.
+The Castle Hayne terminal has not had a lost time accident in nearly twenty years and been frequently lauded by the North Carolina Department of Labor Commission.

 Roanoke Cement was awarded the Overall Environmental Excellence Award in April, 2009.
 This is the highest environmental recognition awarded by the Portland Cement Association (PCA) and Cement Americas Magazine Roanoke Cement and part of the 2009 Cement Industry Energy and Environment Awards.
 The PCA presents the Overall Environmental Excellence Award to a plant demonstrating merit in the five categories it recognizes: Outreach, Environmental Performance, Land Stewardship, Innovation and Energy Efficiency.
 In addition to accepting this honor, the plant was a PCA Finalist in the Environmental Performances category and was a runner-up in the Energy Efficiency category.
 In 2007, Roanoke Cement was a PCA Finalist for Land Stewardship and Overall Environmental Program.